 Statue of Liberty and Ellis Island

 Plan at least one full day with the kids where you do not have to work.
 Maybe you tack on an extra hotel night at the end of your work trip.
 With a full day available I suggest you take off early for the Statue of Liberty.
-On the boat stand out front of get a window seat to enjoy the views.
+On the boat stand out front or get a window seat to enjoy the views.
 Once at the Statue of Liberty take a walk around and there are so many spots to get photos.
 If you want to go up into the Statue of Liberty you need to buy tickets pretty far in advance.
+Get tickets.

 When you get back on the ferry get off at Ellis Island.
 Here I recommend getting on one of the free tours that the National Park service offers.
 If you do not go on the tour, your kids will be bored out of their minds.
 Then when you are done with the tour go look for your family’s name on the wall.